scijava/scyjava/README.md

         * dict -> LinkedHashMap
         * set -> LinkedHashSet
         * list -> ArrayList

+        :param obj: The Python object to convert.
         :returns: A corresponding Java object with the same contents.
         :raises TypeError: if the argument is not one of the aforementioned types.

     to_python(data: Any, gentle: bool = False) -> Any
         Recursively convert a Java object to a Python object.
-        :param data: The Java object to convert.
-        :param gentle: If set, and the type cannot be converted, leaves the data alone rather than raising a TypeError.

         Supported types include:
         * String, Character -> str
         * Boolean -> bool